OrvilleChomer/vbMahjongg/README.md

 # vbMahjongg
-Source Code for old Mahjongg Solitaire game that I wrote in Visual Basic.
+This is the source code for old Mahjongg Solitaire game that I wrote in Visual Basic.

 The *clsMahjongg.cls* VB class file contains the main game logic.